FarhanGalib/dutara/README.md

 ## Features

--   Customer
+-   ### Customer

     1. Sign in/ sign up using `JWT` token.
     2. View products in home page.
     3.  search products and sort product by category.
     4.  pagination
     5. Add to cart.
     6. Proceed to checkout.
     7. Edit Profile.

--   admin
+-   ### Admin

     1. Sign in/ sign up using `JWT` token.
     2. View products in home page.
     3.  search products and sort product by category.
     4.  pagination
     5. View orders and change Order status (delivered, pending, canceled)
     6. Add Products, edit and delete them
     7. Add Customer, edit profile and delete them
     8. Add Category of product, edit and delete them

 ## ScreenShots